GigiLoria5/aws-playground/ec2/README.md

 ## Step 1: Create a Launch Template

-- Go to the EC2 dashboard, navigate to Launch Templates, and create a new launch template.
+- Go to the EC2 dashboard, navigate to **Launch Templates**, and create a new launch template.
 Follow the steps outlined in [Step 1: Launch a New EC2 Instance](#step-1-launch-a-new-ec2-instance) to configure the instance settings, ensuring that the `user-data-web-server.sh` script is included in the User Data section.

 ## Step 2: Create an Auto Scaling Group

-- After creating the launch template, proceed to create a new Auto Scaling group
+- After creating the launch template, proceed to create a new **Auto Scaling group**
   - Select the launch template you just created.
   - Set the desired, minimum, and maximum capacities to 2.
-  - Choose two Availability Zones (AZs) in the network options.
+  - Choose two Availability Zones in the network options.
   - Keep all other settings at their default values.
-- Within a few minutes, the Auto Scaling group should launch two new EC2 instances.
+- Within a few minutes, the **Auto Scaling group** should launch two new EC2 instances.
 These instances will be distributed evenly across the two selected Availability Zones.

 ## Step 3: Create a Target Group

-- In the EC2 dashboard, navigate to the Load Balancing section and create a new target group.
-Select Instances as the target type and choose HTTP as the protocol.
+- In the EC2 dashboard, navigate to the **Load Balancing** section and create a new target group.
+Select **Instances** as the target type and choose **HTTP** as the protocol.
 During the target registration step, **do not add any instances manually**; they will be added dynamically by the Auto Scaling group.

 ## Step 4: Create an Application Load Balancer (ALB)

-- After setting up the target group, create an Application Load Balancer.
-Ensure it is Internet-facing and select the same Availability Zones that you used for the Auto Scaling group in the network mapping section.
+- After setting up the target group, create an **Application Load Balancer**.
+Ensure it is **Internet-facing** and select the same Availability Zones that you used for the Auto Scaling group in the network mapping section.
 - For the security group, select (or create) a security group that allows HTTP traffic on port 80.
 - Under the **Listeners and Routing** section, configure the listener to use HTTP on port 80 and set the previously created target group as the destination.
 This configuration ensures that the load balancer routes incoming traffic to the instances in your target group.